TrilonIO/aspnetcore-angular-universal/README.md

 # FAQ - Also check out the [FAQ Issues label](https://github.com/MarkPieszak/aspnetcore-angular2-universal/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Afaq)

-### How can I disable Universal / SSR (Server-side rendering)?
+### How can I disable SSR (Server-side rendering)?

 Simply comment out the logic within HomeController, and replace `@Html.Raw(ViewData["SpaHtml"])` with just your applications root
 AppComponent tag ("app" in our case): `<app></app>`.

-> You could also remove any `isPlatformBrowser/etc` logic, and delete the boot-server, browser-app.module & server-app.module files, just make sure your `boot-client` file points to `app.module`.
+> You could also remove any `isPlatformBrowser/etc` logic, and delete the boot.server, app.module.browser & app.module.server files, just make sure your `boot.browser` file points to `app.module`.

 ### How do I have code run only in the Browser?

-Check the [Universal Gotchas](#universal-gotchas) on how to use `isPlatformBrowser()`.
+Check the [Gotchas](#gotchas) on how to use `isPlatformBrowser()`.

 ### How do I Material2 with this repo?

-You'll either want to remove SSR for now, or wait as support should be coming to handle Universal/platform-server rendering.
+You'll either want to remove SSR for now, or wait as support should be coming to handle platform-server rendering.

-### How can I use jQuery and/or some jQuery plugins with Angular Universal?
+### How can I use jQuery and/or some jQuery plugins with this repo?

-> Note: If at all possible, try to avoid using jQuery or libraries dependent on it, as there are better, more abstract ways of dealing with the DOM in Angular (2+) such as using the Renderer, etc.
+> Note: If at all possible, try to avoid using jQuery or libraries dependent on it, as there are better, more abstract ways of dealing with the DOM in Angular (4+) such as using the Renderer, etc.

 Yes, of course but there are a few things you need to setup before doing this.
 First, make sure jQuery is included in webpack vendor file, and that you have a webpack Plugin setup for it. `new webpack.ProvidePlugin({ $: 'jquery', jQuery: 'jquery' })`

-Now, make sure any "plugins" etc that you have, are only included in your `main.browser.ts` file. (ie: `import 'slick-carousel';`)
+Now, make sure any "plugins" etc that you have, are only included in your `boot.browser.ts` file. (ie: `import 'slick-carousel';`)
 In a Component you want to use jQuery, make sure to import it near the top like so:

 ```typescript